RIP Don Zimmer (January 17, 1931 — June 4, 2014)

 - Zim was teammates with 13 Hall of Famers, including: Pee Wee Reese, Sandy Koufax, Richie Ashburn, Jackie Robinson, Billy Williams, Ernie Banks, Lou Brock, Don Drysdale, Roy Campanella, Duke Snider, Dick Williams, Tommy Lasorda, and Frank Robinson?

-- Zim is the last surviving member of the Brooklyn Dodgers still working day-to-day on an MLB field?
+- Zim was the last surviving member of the Brooklyn Dodgers still working day-to-day on an MLB field in 2014?

 - George Brett has Zim to blame for starting the infamous Pine Tar affair?
 Zim was the one who urged Yankees manager Billy Martin to have Brett's bat checked.